dp9898cz/order-stock-monitor/README.md

 Fill in credentials in `.env` file.

-Run `docker compose` to build project and start application:
+To build project and start application run:

 ```bash
 docker compose up -d